 Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential and personal character.

 We interview approximately 75 candidates for the general surgery program each year.
 Although we receive applications from hundreds of well-qualified candidates, it is not possible to interview all who apply.
-All invitations are sent through email via ERAS, after the November 1 deadline.
+All invitations are sent through email via ERAS, after the October 1 deadline.
 We contact all candidates with an invitation or decline.
-Every effort is made to notify applicants of their interview status in a timely manner; however our application review process often continues through the end of November due to the large number of applications received.

 The next General Surgery Residency Program interview dates will be held on: